-- We are using the Fiscal Crisis and Management Team (FCMAT) Local Control Funding Formula calculator.
-This includes a 5.07% Cost of Living Adjustment (COLA). - Special Education funding will receive a 4.05% COLA and all other State categorical accounts will receive a 1.7% COLA. - Enrollment is projected to be 13,600 students. - Local Control Funding Formula (LCFF) will be based on 13,195 Average Daily Attendance (ADA) which was our ADA from 2019-20.
-This is a one-time exception due to COVID-19. - Our unduplicated count of Low-Socio Economic students, English Language Learners, and Foster Youth is estimated to be 26.85% of enrollment for supplemental funding purposes. - Lottery income is estimated at \$199 per annual ADA: \$49 Restricted and \$150 Unrestricted. - State and Federal grants have been budgeted at that same level as 2020-21.
-As actual entitlements become known, our District's budgets will be adjusted. - Income from local sources is budgeted at the same level as 2020-21 and donation accounts will be booked on a cash basis. - It is estimated that \$4 million will be collected in Parcel Tax revenue from Measure G. - The Career Technical Education (CTE) Incentive grant is estimated at \$433,598. - All prior year one-time funding has been removed including: - ✓ \$10.8 million in one-time Federal COVID-19 funding - ✓ \$8.8 million in one-time State COVID-19 funding - ✓ All carryover from 2019-20
+- We are using the Governor's May Revise proposal.
+This includes a 8.22% Cost of Living Adjustment (COLA). - Local Control Funding Formula (LCFF) will be based on a three-year average of Average Daily Attendance (ADA).
+This equates to 12,632. - Our unduplicated count of Low-Socio Economic students, English Language Learners, and Foster Youth is estimated to be 24.99% for supplemental funding purposes. - Lottery income is estimated at \$237 per annual ADA: \$67 Restricted and \$170 Unrestricted. - Federal grants have been budgeted at that same level as 2022-23.
+As actual entitlements become known, our District's budgets will be adjusted. - Income from local sources is budgeted at the same level as 2022-23 and donation accounts will be booked on a cash basis. - It is estimated that \$4 million will be collected in Parcel Tax revenue from Measure A. - The Career Technical Education (CTE) Incentive grant is estimated at \$1.2 million. - All prior year one-time funding has been removed including all carryover from 2021-22.